 - Demonstrate effective transfer of competencies to workplace

-The point is that course content can be reimagined into a set of expectations (or competencies) for student learning that faculty identify as mastering the course content—which includes both specific subject knowledge (e.g., world history) and transferrable skills such as “analyzing complicated materials.”
+The point is that course content can be re-imagined into a set of expectations (or competencies) for student learning that faculty identify as mastering the course content—which includes both specific subject knowledge (e.g., world history) and transferable skills such as “analyzing complicated materials.”